-As I stood up to explore with my son, we heard at least 10 different languages in a 20 food radius of our picnic table.
+As I stood up to explore with my son, we heard at least 10 different languages in a 20 foot radius of our picnic table.
 It was incredible to observe many cultures in traditional clothing, making traditional dishes, with three or four generations accounted for at the picnic.
 I felt like I was seeing a window into a new culture around every corner, and I was somewhere I have been so many times.

 In 1994, I had already graduated from college when the City of Bellevue established a cultural diversity initiative to help the community understand, appreciate, and celebrate diversity.
 It worked!
 Bellevue’s cultural make-up has changed significantly since then and is currently 41% ethnically diverse.
 Less than half of the students in Bellevue schools are Caucasian and there are over 80 languages spoken.
-One out of every three Bellevue residents is foreign born and the statistics are still rising (Eastside Pathways Statistics from 2014).
+One out of every three Bellevue residents is foreign-born and the statistics are still rising (Eastside Pathways Statistics from 2014).

 We have been living in what is known to be the most diverse “block” of Bellevue for the past month.
-The Seattle Times reported that the Crossroads, Lake Hills area is 64% minority, which is, in fact, the majority!
+The Seattle Times reported that the Crossroads, Lake Hills area is a 64% minority, which is, in fact, the majority!
 Statistics aside, our experience was rich in colors, flavors, and customs brought to our doorstep by many cultures.
-At the pediatrician’s office our children announced that the flu shot information was translated into 30 languages.
+At the pediatrician’s office, our children announced that the flu shot information was translated into 30 languages.
 We ate at an Indian restaurant and we were the only non-Indian family dining.
 The local grocery store had a full Asian aisle.
-It’s no longer necessary to travel to Seattle’s Chinatown neighborhood like I did as a kid.
-On the docks, my son was bending his ear to listen to the sound of the Russian language he was surround by for the first time, in Bellevue, Washington.
+It’s no longer necessary to travel to Seattle’s Chinatown neighborhood as I did as a kid.
+On the docks, my son was bending his ear to listen to the sound of the Russian language he was surrounded by for the first time, in Bellevue, Washington.

-In Europe we were amazed at how we could drive through three countries in one day and experience a completely different language, culture, and people.
+In Europe, we were amazed at how we could drive through three countries in one day and experience a completely different language, culture, and people.
 In Bellevue of all places, my home for most of my life, it came to us.
 As we drove past a mosque, a temple, and a catholic church on our way to Starbuck’s one morning, I thought about how the name of this area, Crossroads, is so fitting.
 It is a colorful, vibrant global intersection in our own backyard.